Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Holiday twist – One of my favorite things about the holiday season is cuddling up with a warm cup of hot chocolate and a good book.
 I created this hot cocoa cookie recipe to taste like you are biting right into that comforting cup of hot chocolate.

-• Kid Favorite – The classic combination of chocolate and marshmallows is always a hit with kids.
-The chewiness and chocolatey flavor is so delicious.
-You could even leave these out for Santa at Christmas.
+• Family Favorite – The classic combination of rich chocolate flavor and gooey marshmallow is always a hit with kids and adults alike.
+A batch of these cookies is perfect for cookie exchanges or to leave out for Santa.

 • Snow day treat – These cookies are great for a snow day and an even better treat to enjoy!
-They don’t take too much prep time, so it’s the perfect activity.
+They don’t take too much prep time, so it’s the perfect activity for this time of year.
 Make these cookies and enjoy with a cup of hot cocoa!

 Serving Suggestions